-My family and another did just that recently, on a weeklong trip to southeastern Utah.
-The nearly seven-mile, out-and-back dayhike of Horseshoe Canyon, a district of Canyonlands National Park, is scenic, with red rock walls rising up to about 200 feet tall.
+My family and another did just that on a weeklong trip to southeastern Utah.
+The nearly seven-mile, out-and-back dayhike of Horseshoe Canyon, a district of Canyonlands National Park, features red rock walls rising up to about 200 feet tall.
 But the hike’s main attraction are four pictograph panels, including one widely considered the “most significant” preserved example of prehistoric rock art in America.

 We passed actual dinosaur tracks hardened into rock on the switchbacking trail that drops 800 feet from the canyon rim into Horseshoe Canyon.
 In the canyon bottom, where a shallow stream nourishes a few stands of cottonwoods, we stopped at the first three panels of rock art on the hike, known (in order) as High Gallery, Horseshoe Gallery, and Alcove Gallery.

 Then, about three-and-a-half miles from the trailhead, we walked up to a pictograph panel of colorful figures spanning some 200 horizontal feet beneath an overhanging canyon wall: the Great Gallery.
 Created by people who used pigments made from powdered minerals to paint on stone—as opposed to more-common petroglyphs, which are produced by chipping away the weather-darkened surface of rock to reveal lighter stone underneath—the Great Gallery consists of a row of mummy-like figures with heads but no limbs, as well as some human-like images and others that resemble bighorn sheep.
 The largest figures measure over seven feet tall.

 Got a trip coming up?
 See my reviews of the best gear duffles and luggage and 6 favorite daypacks.